 Financial Guaranty Insurance Company (the "Company") is a wholly owned subsidiary of FGIC Corporation ("FGIC Corp.").
 The Company provides financial guaranty insurance and other forms of credit enhancement for public finance and structured finance obligations.
 The Company began insuring public finance obligations in 1984 and structured finance obligations in 1988.
 The Company's financial strength is rated "Aaa" by Moody's Investors Service, Inc., "AAA" by Standard & Poor's Rating Services, a division of The McGraw-Hill Companies, Inc., and "AAA" by Fitch Ratings, Inc. The Company is licensed to engage in writing financial guaranty insurance in all 50 states, the District of Columbia, the Commonwealth of Puerto Rico, the U.S. Virgin Islands, and, through a branch, in the United Kingdom.
-In addition, a United Kingdom subsidiary of the Company is authorized to write financial guaranty business in other European Union member countries.
+In addition, a United Kingdom subsidiary of the Company is authorized to write financial guaranty business in the United Kingdom and has passport rights to write business in other European Union member countries.
 FGIC Corp. and the Company have formed subsidiaries to facilitate geographic and business expansion.